 Which Courses are Right for Me?

-CEO’s, Branch Managers, Sales & Marketing Managers, Purchasing Managers, Sales Personnel, Human Resources Directors, Operations Managers, Manufacturers Personnel working with Distributors, Inventory Managers and Training Managers will all benefit from attending UID.
+UID is designed specifically for CEO’s, Branch Managers, Sales & Marketing Managers, Purchasing Managers, Sales Personnel, Human Resources Directors, Operations Managers, Manufacturers Personnel working with Distributors, Inventory Managers and Training Managers.

 Instructor: Sam Richter1:00 pm - 4:30 pm Business and sales is all about personal relationships.
 When you know more about your prospects and clients, you're better able to relate on a personal level, build more meaningful connections, identify triggering events, tailor offerings, and ensure relevancy.
 Most important, studies show that when you practice Sales Intelligence, you'll win two times more business!